 - 1) Make sure the mounting location complies with Section 3.3. - 2) Install any additional devices, if any (power supply cords or pendants, for instance see Section 3.7) onto the trolley hoist.
 If the trolley hoist is not secured to a pallet, place and secure it to one making sure that the trolley hoist is completely stable as shown in Figure 3-6. - Only move/adjust the Trolley Frame "adjustment side" (side with trolley motor) of the trolley.
 The "adjustment side" is easily identifiable as the trolley motor is bolted to it.
 Never loosen the Adjusting Bolt Nuts on the "fixed side" or attempt to move the "fixed side" of the Trolley Frame.
 See Figure 3-7 for Trolley Frame identification.
-"Adjustment side" (trolley motor) side is shown in Figure 3-7 and Figure 3-8. - 4) Before attempting to install the trolley hoist, verify beam width, "B" and the "A" dimension as shown in Figure 3-10.
+Loosen the Socket Bolt attached to the lower side of the boss on the Trolley Frame "adjustment side" (trolley motor) side as shown in Figure 3-7 and Figure 3-8. - 4) Before attempting to install the trolley hoist, verify beam width, "B" and the "A" dimension as shown in Figure 3-10.
 Adjust flange width if necessary.